kiedtl/huxdemp/README.md

 - A flag to "mark" the nth byte of the input.
 - Use `pledge(2)`/`unveil(2)` on OpenBSD.
 - Support Winbl^B^B^Kdows 10.
+- Make unu use `#line` preprocessor directive in order to make compilation errors more readable.

 ### License